moneroexamples/openmonero/README.md

 - [http://139.162.32.245:81](http://139.162.32.245:81)

 This is Open Monero running on testnet network.
 You can use it to play around with it.
 Since this is testnet version, frequent changes and database resets are expected.

+If you want some testnet monero, please make issue with your testnet address that you can obtained from Open Monero.

 ## Screenshot